The Great Depression has hit America. Violent racial hatred remains rife.

-In Honahee, a small Mississippi town where trouble brews quicker than bootleg whisky, all that Calvin ‘Booya’ Carthy wants to do is play the blues.
-Innocent to the ways of the world, he immerses himself into the cut-throat local scene, where even the smallest disagreements are settled with bloodshed.
-Playing outside the local store by day, and in the barrelhouse at night, his popularity soon spreads beyond the county borders.
+In a small Mississippi town, all that Calvin ‘Booya’ Carthy wants to do is play the blues.
+Innocent to the ways of the world, he immerses himself into a cut-throat scene, where even the smallest arguments are settled with bloodshed.

-With a threat even greater than The Law descending upon Honahee, Calvin must decide how much he would sacrifice for his reputation, even as danger follows him ever closer to those he loves most.
-Where is there to hide when everyone knows your name?
+When an even greater threat descends upon Honahee, Calvin must decide how much he is prepared to sacrifice for his reputation.
+But where is there to hide when everyone knows your name?

-It is available to buy now, on paperback and for kindle.
+Available to buy now, on paperback and for kindle

 Praise for The Reputation of Booya Carthy: